Gala (album): Release

 In the US, "De-Luxe" was released as a promotional-only radio single to promote Gala's release; it featured the album version of the track, as well as two separate single edits as its B-side.
 The song peaked at No. 14 on Billboard's Modern Rock Tracks chart.

 To support Gala, Lush commenced two short tours of North America and Japan.
 The band performed eight dates in North America, beginning at Lee's Palace in Toronto on 24 November 1990 and concluding on 8 December at Club Lingerie in Los Angeles.
 A sold-out four-date mini tour of Japan followed, with Lush performing two nights at the FM Radio Hall in Tokyo from 11 to 12 December, Muse Hall in Osaka on 14 December and a final show at Club Quattro in Nagoya on 15 December.
 The tour was well received and Lush were tipped as being "big in Japan", though vocalist/guitarist Miki Berenyi was skeptical of the band's fame, telling Sounds: "People go, 'Ooh you've sold out Japan.'
 But you don't really fucking know how well you're doing.
 It could be like some American band saying 'Hey we sold out the [Camden] Falcon!'"

+Music and lyrics

+According to Ned Raggett of Pitchfork: "Lush were spiky, snarky, and not apt to suffer fools gladly, as Gala songs like “Bitter” and “Leaves Me Cold” underscore on matters personal and passionate. [...]
+Berenyi and Anderson sung these with sweet individual and harmony performances, adding in odd time signatures and eccentric flourishes."